equinor/ecalc/docs/docs/about/modelling/setup/models/compressor_modelling/compressor_charts/index.md

 ~~~~~~~~
 :::
 ## User defined variable speed compressor chart
-The variable speed chart type allows a fully defined compressor chart with data for two or more speeds.
+The variable speed chart type allows a fully defined compressor chart with data for two or more speeds, using the keyword [CURVES](../../../../../references/keywords/CURVES.md).
 The upper and
 lower speed curves will be interpreted as the speed capacity limits for the chart.
 Whilst the lowest rate points on each of the upper and lower speed curves will define the minimum flow line for the compressor.